lewark/gui.lua/docs.md

 Inheritance: [Container](#container) > [Widget](#widget) > [Object](#object)

-Base class for all widgets that can contain other gui.
+Base class for all widgets that can contain other gui widgets.

 ### Container(root)